|MEETING PLACE:||DoubleTree by Hilton Hotel, 1175 W Route 66, Flagstaff, Arizona|

 The North Kaibab Trail is the most difficult and least visited of the three maintained trails in Grand Canyon National Park.
 Nearly a thousand feet higher at the trailhead than the South Rim trails, it was the last of the three to be built.
 After the completion of the South Kaibab Trail in the late 1920s, the park service sought to draw more tourists and increase access to the canyon from the North Rim.
 Plans were drawn up to cut a new trail between the North Rim and the river, replacing the then present-day route which crossed the Bright Angel Creek numerous times.
 The trail was masterfully constructed from the bottom up and in 1928 the North Kaibab Trail was finished.
 After connecting it to the South Kaibab Trail, the only maintained trans-canyon rim to rim trail was formed.

 At the North Rim our accommodations will be at Grand Canyon Lodge.* The lodge was designated a National Historic Landmark in 1987 and is the only lodging at the North Rim inside the park.
 Nestled in a forested setting, the lodge overlooks the North Kaibab Trail and Bright Angel Creek.
-It features rustic motel rooms and cabins, a dining room with views of the canyon, a sun room, a snack shop, a saloon and a gift shop.
+It features rustic motel rooms and cabins, a dining room with views of the canyon, sun room, snack shop, saloon and gift shop.

 *Please note: Accommodations at Grand Canyon Lodge are occasionally unavailable, and we must modify our trips slightly.
 On these modified trips you will stay in a lodge of similar quality just outside the park boundary.
 We will let you know as soon as possible if this applies to your trip.